ibm-js/sdk/GUIDELINES.md

 * JavaScript code SHOULD NOT hard code style but rely on stylesheets
 * !important MUST NOT be used
-* Stylesheets MUST clearly separate rules that we don't supporting changing and document them
+* Stylesheets MUST clearly document which properties we don't support changing.
+It SHOULD layout properties and rules to clearly separate what is not supposed to be changed.

 ### Inheritance Guidelines